Platform Caveats

 • Many FRR configuration templates are not idempotent – you cannot run netlab initial multiple times.
 Non-idempotent templates include VLAN and VRF configurations.

-• VM version of FRR is a Ubuntu VM.
-FRR package is downloaded and installed during the initial configuration process.
+• VM version of FRR is an Ubuntu VM.
+The FRR package is downloaded and installed during the initial configuration process.

-• You can change FRR default profile with netlab_frr_defaults node parameter (traditional or datacenter, default is datacenter).
+• You can change the FRR default profile with the netlab_frr_defaults node parameter (traditional or datacenter, default is datacenter).

 • netlab collect downloads FRR configuration but not Linux interface configuration.

-• FRR container needs host kernel modules for MPLS forwarding.
-If your Ubuntu 22.04 distribution does not include the MPLS drivers, do sudo apt install linux-generic.
+• VRF and VXLAN kernel modules are usually bundled with a Linux distribution.
+If your Ubuntu distribution does not include the MPLS drivers, try installing them with sudo apt install linux-generic.

 Common Junos caveats